rust-lang/rfcs/text/2457-non-ascii-idents.md

 We keep track of the script groups in use in a document using the comparison heuristics in [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 5.2 Restriction-Level Detection][TR39RestrictionLevel].

-We identify lists of code points which are `Allowed` by [UTS 39 section 3.1][TR39Allowed] (i.e., code points not already linted by `less_used_codepoints`) and are "exact" confusables between code points from other `Allowed` scripts.
+We identify lists of code points which are `Allowed` by [UTS 39 section 3.1][TR39Allowed] (i.e., code points not already linted by `uncommon_codepoints`) and are "exact" confusables between code points from other `Allowed` scripts.
 This is stuff like Cyrillic `о` (confusable with Latin `o`), but does not include things like Hebrew `ס` which is somewhat distinguishable from Latin `o`.
 This list of exact confusables can be modified in the future.

 We expect most of these to be between Cyrillic-Latin-Greek and some in Ethiopic-Armenian, but a proper review can be done before stabilization.
 There are also confusable modifiers between many script.